Estate Planning: How To Prepare Your Family For Their Inheritance

 2. Take an honest look at your beneficiaries.

 As you think about your estate plan, leaving assets to your loved ones comes with some risk.
-Will the money do them more harm then good?
+Will the money do them more harm than good?
 Are they ready to responsibly receive what you are leaving to them?

 Before designating someone as your beneficiary, think about how capable they are of shouldering the responsibility of the assets you want to bequeath them.
 This is the time to consider any critical character details and how they might come into play.
-If an individual has creditor issues or any substance abuse habits or a propensity towards divorce, these are all situations you'll want to plan around.
+If an individual has creditor issues or any substance abuse habits or a propensity for divorce, these are all situations you'll want to plan around.
 For beneficiaries with little experience at budgeting their own funds, assets may need to be retained in trust for their own protection.

 At the other end of the spectrum, second-generation family members who are already financially successful in their own right might not even need to have assets given to them outright.
 It may be more tax advantageous to pass your inheritance to the grandchildren instead.
 There are no black-and-white answers here; the best solution will really depend on the relationships between the parents and the children and the personalities involved.